szabgab/perlmaven.com/sites/en/pages/mojolicious-lite-with-embedded-templates.md

 <img src="/img/google_chrome_post_reload_confirmation.png" alt="Google Chrome POST reload confirmation pop-up" />

-Once we click the <b>Continue</b> button we will see the new page that includes both the form and the text we typed earlier:
+Once we click the **Continue** button we will see the new page that includes both the form and the text we typed earlier:

 <img src="/img/mojolicious_lite_echo_form_and_response.png" alt="Mojolicious::Lite echo form and response" />